Best Ultralight Sandals For Backpacking 2026

 - Material: Coroplast

-- Cons: Not very durable.
-No traction.
-Only viable in camp, cannot be used on slopes.
+- Cons: No traction.
+Only viable in camp, cannot be used on sloped terrain.
 Lineloc cinching comes undone.
 Foot slides forward and out.

 Non Ultralight Sandals That You Should Avoid